 Self-care is the opposite of selfishness— bottom line.

 It’s not selfish.
 It’s restoring and refueling.
 Car engines do not run on empty.

-Especially with the Covid-19 pandemic, women struggle to manage the expectations in the roles placed upon them.
+More now than ever, women struggle to manage the expectations in the roles placed upon them.
 It’s like a Raggedy Ann doll bursting at the seams.
 We’re attempting to put 50 pounds of time and demand in a five-pound sack.

 What Does Self-Compassion Look Like?

 Dr. Green: I want to dispel the myth that it has to be a week-long retreat.

 It’s about finding a moment and finding that heart space, headspace, mind space, and even physical space… in the context of 24/7 living.
 It’s about recognizing it, needing it, giving it value, and having the family understand its importance.

 It also reinforces that everybody needs and deserves it.

 I’m a big believer in baby steps.
 You can do a 5-minute meditation, and if you’re really using it, it will work.
 It will hit you at the moment, and you will bounce back again.
 It’s about refueling, restoring, renewing, and revitalizing.